ReFUI/Artix-Linux-OpenRC-ZFS-iso/README.md

 Please consult the official documentation on the Arch wiki and the Artix wiki if you need assistace with installation.
 This is just a bare iso that you can install Artix linux from, so you will need to do the rease- arch on how to install it.
-Here are some links to the official doccumen- tation.
+Here are some links to the official documentation.

 https://wiki.artixlinux.org/Main/InstallationOnZFS
 https://ramsdenj.com/2016/06/23/arch-linux-on-zfs-part-2-installation.html